latch-verified/bulk-rnaseq/README.md

 and 3' end of cDNA fragments, that are present as artifacts in our FastQ files and must be removed.

-We have yet to identify a comprehensive review of the various trimming tools, so we have selected [TrimGalore](https://github.com/FelixKrueger/TrimGalore) trusted by researchers we work with out of UCSF and Stanford, until we are able to do so ourself.
+We have yet to identify a comprehensive review of the various trimming tools to benchmark both accuracy and speed, so we have selected [TrimGalore](https://github.com/FelixKrueger/TrimGalore) trusted by researchers we work with out of UCSF and Stanford, until we are able to do so ourself.